ihrke/markdown-paper/README.md

 The `Makefile` details how the translation works.
 If you are on linux, simply calling `make` in the parent directory will compile the report to a pdf-format if all dependencies are installed.
 Edit the variables in the Makefile to choose a template (located in `./templates`).

-So far, I have used it using `./templates/elsarticle-template-1.latex` but others may follow.
+So far, I have used it only with `./templates/elsarticle-template-1.latex` but others may follow.

 ## Usage